susanev/uw-stars-cse/143/exams/midterm/study-session/inheritance.md

 	| `((Blue)var6).method3();` | |
 	| `((Green)var6).method3();` | |

-1. Chair

-	Assuming that the following classes have been defined:
+1. Assuming that the following classes have been defined:

 	```java
 	public class Couch extends Table {